siggy/bbox/docs/README.md

 I cannot emphasize enough how helpful [Adafruit](https://www.adafruit.com/) is for projects such as these.
 Their tutorials and documentation are awesome, and they provide all the materials needed to follow along.

 Controlling [NeoPixels](https://www.adafruit.com/category/168) from a Raspberry Pi is not quite as simple as plugging in a USB device.
 It requires building a circuit board, something I had zero experience with.
 I again enlisted [@yet](https://twitter.com/yet)'s help to learn how to solder wires, chips, and resistors.
-In short order we had a Raspberry Pi controlling [NeoPixels](https://www.adafruit.com/category/168).
+In short order we had a Raspberry Pi controlling [NeoPixels](https://www.adafruit.com/category/168):

+(led vid)

 ### Keyboard hacking